liliyab8/client/README.md

 The api's and their signatures weren't noted.

 I supposed that when a client tries to sight up to his account the api will identificate the customer, if yes - will authorize him and return the list of his products, if the customer doesn't exists - will create a new one.
+The Purchase api would be called after customer authorizathion or creation.
+The SaveProduct api created in order to update the products for this project.
+Could be used by staff as additional alternative to batch process.